 - Pre-installed scotty mounts let you personalize your fishing experience and having the option to add rod holders, fish finders and anything you need for your expedition

-- Constructed for stability
+- Constructed for stability on calm water

 - Expansive deck pad gives ample room for yoga